blahaj-on-top/tux-sweeper/README.md

 # tux-sweeper

-basically minesweeper but theres tux
+basically minesweeper but theres tux [not yet]